BeamMW/beam-docs/source/rtd_pages/user_mining_beam.rst

 During the first year of Beam existence, miner reward will be 80 coins per block.
 In years 2-5 the reward will be 40 coins per block.
 In year 6 the reward will be to 25 coins, and then halving will occur every 4 years until year 129.
 After year 133, Beam emission will stop.

+Mining reward (coinbase UTXO) has 4 hours maturity, meaning that it will be available for spending 4 hours after it was mined.

 Treasury
 --------